rancher/rancher-docs/versioned_docs/version-2.10/getting-started/installation-and-upgrade/install-upgrade-on-a-kubernetes-cluster/rancher-on-amazon-eks.md

 To create an EKS cluster, run the following command.
 Use the AWS region that applies to your use case.
 When choosing a Kubernetes version, be sure to first consult the [support matrix](https://rancher.com/support-matrix/) to find the highest version of Kubernetes that has been validated for your Rancher version.

-**Note:** If you're updating from an older version of Kubernetes, to Kubernetes v1.22 or above, you also need to [update](https://kubernetes.github.io/ingress-nginx/user-guide/k8s-122-migration/) ingress-nginx.

 ```
 eksctl create cluster \
   --name rancher-server \